-Section.
+Section

-- 1. Short title.
+- 1. Short title

-- 2. Interpretation.
+- 2. Interpretation

-- 3. Penalties for spying.
+- 3. Penalties for spying

-- 4. Cameras prohibited except under permit.
+- 4. Cameras prohibited except under permit

-- 5. Wrongful communication, etc., of information.
+- 5. Wrongful communication, etc., of information

-- 6. Unauthorised use of uniforms, falsification of reports, forgery, personation and false documents.
+- 6. Unauthorised use of uniforms, falsification of reports, forgery, personation and false documents

-- 7. Communications with foreign agents to be evidence of commission of certain offences.
+- 7. Communications with foreign agents to be evidence of commission of certain offences

-- 8. Interfering with police officers or members of the armed forces.
+- 8. Interfering with police officers or members of the armed forces

-- 9. Power to require production of messages.
+- 9. Power to require production of messages

-- 10. Duty of giving information as to commission of offences.
+- 10. Duty of giving information as to commission of offences

-- 11. Harbouring.
+- 11. Harbouring

 - 12. Attempts, incitements, etc.

-- 13. Power to arrest.
+- 13. Power to arrest

-- 14. Restriction on prosecution.
+- 14. Restriction on prosecution

-- 15. Search warrants.
+- 15. Search warrants

-- 16. Trial of offences.
+- 16. Trial of offences

-- 17. Punishment.
+- 17. Punishment

+- 17A.
+Jurisdiction of District Court

-- 18. President may confer police powers on suitable person.
+- 18. Minister may confer police powers on suitable person

-- 19. Powers under Criminal Procedure Code not restricted.
+- Powers under Criminal Procedure Code 2010 not restricted The Schedule - Specified organisations

-An Act to prevent the disclosure of official documents and information.
+- An Act to prevent the disclosure of official documents and information.

-[5th July 1935]
+[5 July 1935]